sammychinedu2ky/puppeteer-repo-generator/readme.md

  - wait for it to resolve printing out your repo name

 The npm install -g allows you to run this command from any directory.

+Thanks @Obumnwabude for the tfa notice and implementation.